danielabar/meblog/src/markdown/rails-query-perf.md

 # open `queries/fifth.json` in your editor of choice and copy the contents
 ```

 **Visualize Your Plan**: Visit [explain.dalibo.com](https://explain.dalibo.com/) and paste the generated plan text and query.
 Then, hit Submit.
 The tool will generate a visualization of your query plan.
-Here's an example of how the visualization might look for the fifth attempt version of the query from this post:
+Here's an example of the visualization for the fifth attempt version of the query from this post:

 ![fifth attempt visualized](../images/fifth-attempt-visualized.png "fifth attempt visualized")